 It can cause problems with coordination, balance, speaking, and walking.

-—A chronic disease that results in inflammation, ulcers, and bleeding of the intestines.
+Inflammatory bowel disease—A chronic disease that results in inflammation, ulcers, and bleeding of the intestines.
 The course of the disease is generally marked by flare-ups between periods of remission.
-The two types are
+The 2 types are

 Side effects depend on many factors such as the type of biologic, dosage, route of administration, schedule, and how your body reacts to the biologic agents.
 Some possible side effects of biologic therapies are: InfectionHigh blood pressureLightheadednessFlu-like symptoms, such as fever, chills, muscle and joint achesNausea and/or vomitingRedness, rash, and/or pain at injection siteHeadacheAllergic reaction